Seafood boil: Georgia and the Carolinas

 There are two kinds of social gatherings in coastal Georgia and the Carolinas that revolve around shellfish.
+One is very much like a Louisiana boil, known variously as Frogmore Stew, Beaufort Stew, a Beaufort Boil, a Lowcountry Boil, or a Tidewater Boil; the other is the Oyster Roast.

-One is very much like a Louisiana boil, usually involving shrimp, corn on the cob, sausage, and red potatoes, and sometimes ham, and is considered part of Lowcountry cuisine.
-Known variously as Frogmore Stew, Beaufort Stew, a Beaufort boil, a Lowcountry boil, or a tidewater boil, they tend to be a bit milder than their Louisiana cousins.
+A Lowcountry Boil usually involves shrimp, corn on the cob, sausage, and red potatoes, and sometimes ham, and is considered part of Lowcountry cuisine.
+They tend to be a bit milder than their Louisiana cousins.
 For example, it is not unusual for a Lowcountry recipe to call for a mixture of hot and mild boil seasonings, whereas a Louisiana recipe may start with crab boil packets and add large amounts of cayenne pepper.
 While shrimp are most often used, crabs or crawfish may be included if available.
 This is also a bit different from a Louisiana boil, which usually involves just one kind of shellfish at a time.

 Frogmore is the name of a community in the middle of St. Helena Island, near Beaufort, South Carolina.
 Although there are many versions of this dish around, the name Frogmore Stew was coined in the 1960s by Richard Gay, one of the owners of Gay Fish Company, circa 1948, on St. Helena Island.
-Frogmore Stew became far better-known after it was featured on the cover of Gourmet Magazine in the 1980s, and is enjoyed by all, with this name, to this day.
+Frogmore Stew became far better-known after it was featured on the cover of Gourmet magazine in the 1980s, and is enjoyed by all, with this name, to this day.
 In 2005, The Travel Channel featured Richard's brother, Charles Gay, cooking Frogmore Stew in its popular program Taste of America with Mark DeCarlo.

-The Low Country Boil may have possible influences from Louisiana, as there are some obvious similarities to some dishes of the cuisine of Louisiana.
+The Lowcountry Boil may have possible influences from Louisiana, as there are some obvious similarities to some dishes of the cuisine of Louisiana.
 It showcases the same set of French, Spanish, African and Afro-Caribbean influences (spawning from the slave trade and Acadian expulsion), that Louisiana is known for.
 Meals for large gatherings of people would have to be made as quickly as possible with readily available foods.
 The boil was a quick and easy way to prepare all the foods at once.